sprater/puppet-tomcat/README.markdown

 any filesystems.
 Nor dies it create nor ensure the Unix user.
 Make sure the filesystem in which the Tomcat install will reside is created and mounted, and that the Unix user exists.

-This module assumes that the Unix group ID is the same as the Unix user ID.

 This module has been built and tested using Puppet 3.4.x. on RHEL6.
 It should work on all Unices, but your mileage may vary.